microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 PS C:\> Find-WinGetPackage PowerShell
 ```

 Search for PowerShell.
-The default behavior spans all configured sources and performs a case insensitive substring match across package identifier, package name, package moniker, and package tags.
+The default behavior spans all configured sources and performs a case-insensitive substring match across package identifier, package name, package moniker, and package tags.

 ### Example 2: Search for Microsoft.PowerShell by id